-• In addition to its AAS and TSI programs, Southeast Tech staffs the state-funded Hovland Learning Center, an independent learning lab providing self-paced and group classes to meet the needs of students looking to become more employable.
-In addition to basic skill development, Hovland offers Adult Education and Literacy (AEL) and English as a Second Language (ESL) services as well as training for GED attainment.

-- With the recent closing of Kilian Community College, non-traditional Sioux Falls area students lost a key resource for skills acquisition and development.
-Through Hovland, Southeast Tech has the opportunity to satisfy these services for both native- and foreign-born residents.
-Southeast Tech should therefore seek to work with Lutheran Social Services of South Dakota, the Multi-Cultural Center, and other partners to direct interested individuals towards programs providing important "gateway" skills for entering the local workforce. - There are also opportunities to expand and/or replicate innovative programs like the Training Solutions Institute's partnership with the City of Sioux Falls Workforce Development that led to the development of a pilot program for Immigrant/Refugee Awareness and Skills Training.
+- In addition to its AAS and TSI programs, Southeast Tech staffs the state-funded Hovland Learning Center, an independent learning lab providing self-paced and group classes to meet the needs of students looking to become more employable.
+In addition to basic skill development, Hovland offers Adult Education and Literacy (AEL) and English as a Second Language (ESL) services as well as training for GED attainment. - With the recent closing of Kilian Community College, non-traditional Sioux Falls area students lost a key resource for skills acquisition and development.
+Through the Hovland Learning Center, Southeast Tech has the opportunity to satisfy these services for both native- and foreign-born residents.
+Southeast Tech should therefore seek to work with Lutheran Social Services of South Dakota, the Multi-Cultural Center, and other partners to direct interested individuals towards programs providing important "gateway" skills for entering the local workforce. - Because of its growing number of ESL and English language learner (ELL) students, Southeast Tech should consider providing dedicated capacity at the Student Success Center to better support these populations and liaison with other Institute departments and faculty.
+These services would help students transitioning from Kilian Community College as well as clients of the Hovland Learning Center. - There are also opportunities to expand and/or replicate innovative programs like the Training Solutions Institute's partnership with the City of Sioux Falls Workforce Development that led to the development of a pilot program for Immigrant/Refugee Awareness and Skills Training.